ak68a/ack/examples/issuer/README.md

 Revokes a payment receipt credential by flipping the bit on the credential's Status List.

-For demo purposes, we only allow the original payment token issuer to revoke the receipt.
+For demo purposes, we only allow the original payment request token issuer to revoke the receipt.

-**Request Payload**, signed by the original payment token issuer
+**Request Payload**, signed by the original payment request token issuer

 ```ts
 SignedPayload<{